-Another consideration in the financial industry is that incentives for shareholder wealth maximization create incentives for risk shifting to deposit insurance agencies and taxpayers to the extent there is explicit or implicit insurance of creditors as discussed previously.
+Another consideration in the financial industry is that incentives for shareholder wealth maximization create incentives for risk-shifting to deposit insurance agencies and tax-payers to the extent there are explicit or implicit insurance of creditors as discussed above.
 This moral hazard problem in banking is supposed to be counteracted by means of risk-sensitive capital adequacy rules and supervision.
-Here, we are back to the question of whether the explicit and implicit insurance of depositors and other creditors affect risk-taking incentives.
+Here we are back in the question whether explicit and implicit insurance of depositors and other creditors affect risk-taking incentives.

-Corporate governance systems develop in complex interaction between market incentives, law, regulation, and politics.
-The failures of corporate governance leading up to the current crisis could be a reflection of a corporate law generally in the sense that it enables management to extract large short-term benefits at the expense of shareholders.
-Conversely, corporate law may be sufficient to serve shareholders' interests, but they may conflict with other stakeholders' interests and societal interests.
-The existence of strong explicit and implicit creditor protection implies that managers of financial institutions do not have incentives to fully consider risk that can be shifted to taxpayers and deposit insurance funds as noted above.
-In particular, they do not have incentives to consider systemic risk arising because of contagion and market frictions as discussed above.
-In the first case, the remedy must be sought in general corporate law, whereas in the second case, policy incentives for implicit insurance for banks' stakeholders should be considered.
+Corporate governance systems develop in complex interaction between market-incentives, law, regulation and politics.
+The failures of corporate governance leading up to the current crisis could be a reflection of a corporate law generally in the sense that it enables management to extract large short term benefits at the expense of shareholders.
+On the other hand, it could be the case that corporate law is sufficient to serve shareholders interests but shareholders interests stand in conflict with the interests of other stakeholders and society.
+The existence of strong explicit and implicit protection of creditors imply that managers of financial institutions do not have incentives to fully consider risk that can be shifted to tax payers and deposit insurance funds as noted above.
+In particular, they do not have incentives to fully consider systemic risk arising as a result of contagion and market frictions as discussed above.
+In the first case, the remedy must be sought in general corporate law while, in the second case, policy incentive for implicit insurance of banks' stakeholders should be considered.